Installing a Whole-Home Surge Protector: What the Job Looks Like

 Tools, Materials, and What the Job Costs

 Let’s talk about what you’re actually buying and spending.
 The SPD device itself typically runs between $50 and $150 for a quality residential unit.
-Installation by a licensed electrician — which I always recommend unless you have real panel experience — usually adds $100 to $200 in labor.
+Installation by a licensed electrician — which this job always requires, no exceptions — usually adds $100 to $200 in labor.
+This is service-equipment work: nearly every AHJ requires a permit and an inspection, and most restrict it to a licensed contractor.
+Doing it yourself isn’t a $150 saving, it’s an uninspected modification to your service that your insurer can decline to cover.
 Total out-of-pocket for most homeowners lands between $150 and $350, depending on your region and panel accessibility.

 • Flathead and Phillips screwdrivers (insulated handles)